alienhard/notify/README.md

 Check out the creation and of the handler instances and rules in `src/rules.py` and adapt them according to your team's needs.

+## Unit tests

+To run the unit tests you need the mock framework [Mock](http://pypi.python.org/pypi/mock).

+Run all tests with `nosetests` if you have [nose](http://packages.python.org/nose/) installed.

 ## License